Did you make it here from the UWM Atmospheric Science Program Undergraduate Scholarships page? Click here to return to

 Below is a listing of undergraduate scholarship and fellowship opportunities in the atmospheric and related sciences.
 Some are available only to entering freshmen, whereas others are available to students at more advanced stages of their undergraduate studies.
 If you would like to list a scholarship or fellowship opportunity (only those specific to meteorology and the atmospheric sciences, please) here, please feel free to contact us at the e-mail address at the bottom of this page.
 Please also feel free to share this page with your students and/or colleagues.

 The Weather Innovators Scholarship is awarded to up to two new freshmen who intend to major in Atmospheric Science and have demonstrated great potential for success in our program and beyond.
 It provides a total stipend of $10,000, $2,500 in each of four years of study.
 Applications are typically due by early March.

 Named after one of the nation's first television meteorologists, the Bill Carlsen Scholarship provides a stipend of $500 to $1,000 to an exceptional undergraduate student enrolled in UWM's Atmospheric Science program.
 Applications are typically due by the end of February.

 The New Directions program provides support for four exceptional incoming students, and application is by invitation only.
 It provides a stipend of $3,500/yr for up to four years.
-Two sophomore-level programs are also available, offering a total of approximately ten awards of $1,000 per year.
+Several sophomore-, junior-, and/or senior-level programs are also available, offering a total of ten to twenty-five awards per year of $1,000 or more.

 Approximately twenty scholarships are available each year to students enrolled in UWM's Honors College.
 Information is provided directly to students within the Honors College in December, with scholarship applications due in March.
 Stipend amounts vary per award.